Back to Portfolio

 I would move from WAIT to BUY if:

-2. Solaris announces a third and fourth hyperscaler customer, reducing xAI concentration below 40% of the orderbook.
-Diversification is the single most important de-risking catalyst.
+2. Solaris announces a third and fourth hyperscaler customer, reducing xAI concentration below 30% of the orderbook.

 I would move from WAIT to REJECT if:

-1. xAI shows signs of financial distress or Musk signals reduced commitment to the Memphis/Mississippi data center campus.
+1. xAI shows signs of financial distress or Musk signals reduced commitment to Colossus.

-2. Net debt exceeds 4.5x EBITDA without corresponding EBITDA growth.
+2. Net debt exceeds 4.5x EBITDA without corresponding growth.

-3. Pro forma EBITDA guidance is cut below $500M, indicating the unit economics are worse than presented.
+3. Pro forma EBITDA guidance is cut below $500M.

-4. A major environmental enforcement action forces shutdown or costly remediation at an operating site.
+4. A major environmental enforcement action forces shutdown at an operating site.

 The Soul of This Business